How we test lawn mowers

 Find out how we test lawn mowers to reveal which get a lawn looking great with minimal effort.
 Only the best become Best Buys.

-- How well will it mow my grass?
+- How well will it mow my lawn?

 - Is the lawn mower easy to use?